liweiweng/edgar-cleaner/README.md

 3. Download the repository at your home directory
 4. Edit config.properties file with the corresponding paths
 4. Edit line 16 of mpi.sh file with the year you want to execute
 5. Execute the following command:
-´´´console
+´´´bash
 qsub /home/mikleal/edger-cleaner/mpi/mpi.sh
 ´´´